-Do you need a trade license in Dubai to sell on social media?
+Do you need trade license in Dubai to sell on social media?

 Selling on social media is no different than trading on land.
 Both are economic activities that require a government-issued trade license.
 Social media has provided small businesses and independent entrepreneurs a simple and cost-effective platform for their business ventures.
-Not only do social media platforms have a wide reach but they also require minimum effort and investment from the entrepreneur or vendor intending to sell their products and/or services online.
+Not only do social media platforms have a wide reach but they also require minimum effort and investment.
 However, it has also become a playground for fraudulent and illegal activities.
-To safeguard the interest of online consumers as well as the entrepreneur, the UAE government has made it mandatory to have a trade license in Dubai to sell or conduct business on social media.
+To safeguard, online consumers and entrepreneurs, the UAE government has made it mandatory to have a trade license in Dubai.

 Owing to the increasing number of unauthorised selling and online frauds, the Electronic Media Regulations law was launched in March 2019.
 The law stated that online activities carried out for commercial purposes must have a trade license in Dubai.
 The trade license in Dubai must be sanctioned by the Department of Economic Development (DED) and the National Media Council (NMC).
 The activities include selling of commodities and services or otherwise commercial use of any other online platform.
 The law also includes commercial use of social media by sellers, vloggers, as well as influencers.

 What is the penalty for selling on social media without a license?

 Facebook, Instagram, and WhatsApp are the most popular channels used to sell products and services.
 The UAE commercial law is applicable on these as well as other social media channels.
 As a result, UAE citizens and residents may be penalised up to AED 500,000 for selling products or services online without a trade license.
 In the UAE, social media channels are monitored and regulated by UAE authorities.
 Their aim is to promote the practice of fair trade and protect consumers from online frauds.

 How to get a social media license in Dubai?